 Children aged 8 and above are allowed to walk the Caminito del Rey, but those aged between 8 and 18 must be accompanied by a supervisor.
 Furthermore, it is suitable for anyone who is not afraid of heights and has a normal basic condition.
 You walk about 100m above the river and the path is attached to the edge of the gorge so if you think that's safe this is definitely for you.

-It is ideal to park your vehicle in the parking lot of the Visitor's Reception Center, where you are required to pay a fee of € 2,-.
+It is ideal to park your vehicle in the parking lot of 'acceso norte', where you are required to pay a fee of € 2,-.
 Alternatively, one can park their car along the roadside for free.
-You can also park on the parking lots of the "north" or the "south" side of Caminito del Rey.
 Initially, only the parking lot on the north side of the Caminito del Rey was available.
 However, with the surge in visitor numbers, a parking lot on the south side, known as 'acceso sur', was established.
 It is noteworthy that one can only traverse the route from north to south.
 Therefore, if you choose to park in the south lot, you must first board the shuttle bus to reach the starting point.

 The Caminito del Rey is a spectacular walk that offers breathtaking views of the Gaitanes Gorge.
 Whether you are a nature lover, thrill-seeker, or adventure enthusiast, this walk is a must-visit for anyone looking for a unique and unforgettable experience.
 So pack your bags, grab your camera, and get ready to embark on an amazing journey through one of the most beautiful and challenging walks in the world.